mecid/mecid.github.io/_posts/2022-04-06-logging-in-swift.md

 ![console-app-screenshot](/public/console.png)

 #### Formatting logs
 As you can see in the screenshot above, the Console app hides a part of logged information.
-By default, the Logger type saves only StaticString, and all the interpolated content is private for the developer.
+By default, the Logger type saves only static strings, and all the interpolated content is private for the developer.
 Usually, we need to see the description of the error.
-We should use the public as a privacy parameter to make it possible.
+We should use the public as a *privacy* parameter to make it possible.

 ```swift
 struct ContentView: View {